-The RLDS splintered off of Mormonism when Brigham Young took the Mormons to Utah after the death of LDS (Mormon) founder, Joseph Smith, Jr. This group refused to follow Young and took Joseph Smith’s son (Joseph Smith III) to be its leader.
-Up until 1996 when the last male descendent of Joseph Smith, Jr. died, they had not ceased to have one of his descendents serve as president and prophet of the group.
+The RLDS splintered off Mormonism when Brigham Young took the Mormons to Utah after the death of LDS (Mormon) founder, Joseph Smith, Jr. This group refused to follow Young and took Joseph Smith’s son (Joseph Smith III) to be its leader.
+Up until 1996 when the last male descendant of Joseph Smith, Jr. died, they had not ceased to have one of his descendants serve as president and prophet of the group.

 Now, that sounds bad at first, but time has proven the Bible to be true, even when Christians could not explain why its teachings did not match that of scientific opinion at first.
-In the end, the scientist would come to the conclusion that the Bible was right and they were wrong.
+In the end, the scientist would come to the conclusion that the Bible was right, and they were wrong.
 Since God wrote the Bible, it makes sense that it would be right all the time.
 So, when Bob and I got together, his answers stood with the Bible and that was it, and the answers made sense.
-While Bob’s reasonable answers to my questions made the bible possible, it did not quite make it the word of God for me.
-So, I began to research on the Bible by reading a book entitled, Don’t Know Much About The Bible.
-I could identify with that title because that was I. Even though I had spent a lot of my youth in church, I did not know what the Bible said.
+While Bob’s reasonable answers to my questions made the Bible possible, it did not quite make it the Word of God for me.
+So, I began to research on the Bible by reading a book entitled Don’t Know Much About the Bible.
+I could identify with that title because that was me.
+Even though I had spent a lot of my youth in church, I did not know what the Bible said.

-At the time of watching this series, I did not know what the term, “born again” meant.
+At the time of watching this series, I did not know what the term, “born-again” meant.
 I don’t remember ever hearing it growing up, but through the videos, I was convicted that I was not saved and in the current condition I was in, I would end up going to Hell.
 Now, that was a pretty hard admission to make.
-I realized that all the things that I had been doing to make myself worthy was not helping.
+I realized that all the things that I had been doing to make myself worthy were not helping.
 So, I asked Jesus to forgive me of my sins and to come into my life so that He could change my life from the inside out.
-At that point, I became “born again” and I started a new life according to 2 Corinthians 5:17-18.
+At that point, I became “born-again” and I started a new life according to 2 Corinthians 5:17-18.

 - Romans 3:22 – Through “faith” we receive God’s righteousness.